How to Add a New Driver to Your Insurance Policy

 Temporary or Short-Term Coverage Is an Option

-You don’t have to think about adding a driver to your auto insurance policy as being permanent.
+You don’t have to think about adding someone to your insurance as being permanent.
 Sometimes it makes sense to add someone to your policy for a short period of time.
 An example of this is if your teen returns from college for the summer and wants to drive.
 Contact an agent if you have questions about temporary drivers or coverage.

 When Not to Add Another Driver

 If you allow a friend to use your vehicle, they probably have coverage through the “omnibus” (permissive use) clause in your insurance—if your policy includes it.
-In simplest terms, permissive use means that you allowed someone who’s not on your policy to use your car.
+In simplest terms, permissive use means that you allowed someone who’s not insured access to your car.

 Adding a Teen Driver to Your Policy

-Almost all kids will eventually want the ultimate symbol of freedom—being able to drive.
-If your child is starting to drive, you’re going to want to add them to your car insurance.
+Almost all kids will eventually want the ultimate symbol of freedom—driving If your child is starting to drive, you’re going to want to add them to your car insurance.

-Make sure to contact your agent so that you know your state’s laws for adding a teen driver.
+Make sure to contact your agent so that you know your state’s laws for teen driving.
 Sometimes, for example, you can’t add a child unless they have a driver’s license.
-In other cases, you could add them when they get their learner’s permit.
+In other cases, you could insure them when they get their learner’s permit.
 Therefore, it’s important to check with your insurer about specifics.

 Expect to Pay More

-You should note that adding a teen driver could affect your premium.
+You should note that adding a teenager could affect your premium.
 It’s not uncommon for companies to raise rates for families who have teen drivers.

 Higher rates for teens are simply due to the bigger risk of getting in an accident they pose.
 Teen boys are especially at risk.
 The Insurance Institute for Highway Safety (IIHS) reported in 2017 that a total number of 2,019 boys aged 16 to 19 were in accidents, as opposed to 1,003 for girls of the same age.